-Dear Reader, this page has grown extensively over the past 10 days and will be continually maintained.
-It is a collection of the best information we can find to help our community at the centre of the Pontcysyllte World Heritage Site during this crisis and hope all will remain well.
-If you have useful information that you would like to share please send in and we will post, this is how this web page has been built so quickly over the past 10 days and will be continually maintained.
+Dear Reader, this page is regularly maintained.
+It is a collection of the best information we can find to help our community of the Cefn at the centre of the Pontcysyllte World Heritage Site during this crisis and hope all remain well.
+If you have useful information that you would like to share please send in and we will post, this is how this web page has been built.

-Please note if you scroll down the page you will find sections, input from and links to WHO, AVOW, Cadwyn Clwyd, UK Government, WAG, NHS, BCUHB, Public Health Wales, North Wales Fire Service, Local Food Service, News, Community Councils, WCBC, CAB, Local Help Groups, Local Business Support, Welsh Government Business Support and a lighter side of life section as well.
+Please note if you scroll down the page you will find sections, input from and links to WHO, AVOW, Cadwyn Clwyd, UK Government, WAG, NHS, BCUHB, Public Health Wales, North Wales Fire Service, Local Food Service, News, Community Councils, WCBC, CAB, Local Help Groups, Local Business Support, and Welsh Government Business Support.

-We hope for the best for us all and will do what ever we can to try and ensure recovery and in the mean time my best wishes to you all,
+We hope for the best for all and will do whatever we can to try and ensure recovery and in the meantime my best wishes to you all,

 David Metcalfe, on behalf of the PKC Group & Cefn Community Council.